 "Prospects & Concepts.
 Van Nelle Factory, Van Nelleweg 1.
 Sun-Fri 11 am - 7 pm.

 Also in the Van Nelle factory: the annual exhibition of the Mondriaan Fund.
 Artists who have previously obtained a "Young Talent Work Contribution" from the art grant provider show their skills here.
-This time it is 66 artists and the extensive exhibition is crazy, with for example a skater disaster, a chocolate fountain, a living sculpture and a porn film without sex (but with a lot of shaving cream).
+This time it is 66 artists and the extensive exhibition is crazy, with for example a skater-ramp, a chocolate fountain, a living sculpture and a porn film without sex (but with a lot of shaving cream).
 Yes, artist Alina Lupu has a photo wallpaper installed and anyone who helps will receive a "fair share" of the fee that the artist himself received for her participation in the exhibition: 208 euros.
 A sharp, smart commentary within a cheerful art circus."

 It got to highlight the strange economy of the arts that we operate in, where even support falls short of actual conditions, because it fails to see them, or would rather simply not aknowledge them from the get go.
 My hope though is that the piece will be a part of a larger dialogue within the Dutch field of art.